pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuring-deployment/deployment-chain.md

   postSync:
     chain:
       applications:
-        # Find all applications with name `Application 2` and trigger them.
+        # Find all applications with name `application-2` and trigger them.
-        - name: Application 2
+        - name: application-2
-        # Fill all applications with name `Application 3` of kind `KUBERNETES`
+        # Fill all applications with name `application-3` of kind `KUBERNETES`
         # and trigger them.
-        - name: Application 3
+        - name: application-3
           kind: KUBERNETES
 ```